Collab-Hub-io/Collab-Hub-Max-Client/README.md

 - If you have a Max patch that generates a lot of control data (e.g. using several LFOs) and you want to have an impromptu jam with some friends over the internet, you would **publish** those controls so that other users can selectively receive and map that data *à la minute*.
 - If you are composing a piece with Max for laptop ensemble that has a known set of parameters and/or performers, you probably want to **push** controls and events since they will likely be routed and mapped the same way for each performance.

 The max client expects to recieve control and event messages in the following format:
 `mode target(if push) header value/s(if control)`

 For example, a valid published control message would look like this:
 `publish slider 5`

 While a valid pushed event would look like this:
 `push all bang`

+For pushed controls/events, the target should be a username, room name, or the word 'all' (sent to everyone).

+### Incoming data
+Incoming controls and events will be in the format:
+`header value/s(if control)`

+Optionally, if the *Flags* button is enabled in the **CH-Client** module, the sender's username will be prepended to all incoming controls and events:
+`sender header value/s(if control)`

+This makes it easy in Max to route incoming data (using the route object) by header and/or the sender's username.

 ## Other Commands